Skip to content

 1. Press d.

-2. Use h/l to move between days.
+2. Use left/right arrows to move between days; h/l still work.

 3. Move through the day’s rows with j/k.